Home > GPU > GPU Buyer's Guide

 Microsoft Flight Simulator is at the cutting edge of simulator games, and has had a reputation for pushing hardware to its limits even since it was originally launched way back in 1982.

-Since we review a lot of GPUs here, we've selected a few graphics cards that will meet the demands this game places on your system.
-Our in-house testing lets us provide accurate information on real-world performance.
+Since we review a lot of GPUs here, we’ve selected a few graphics cards that will meet the demands this game places on your system.
+Our in-house testing and reviews enable us to provide accurate information on real-world performance, allowing us to recommend the top cards that pair best with the best settings for MSFS 2024, thereby delivering the best experience.

 Products at a glance